TosbackCgusBridge-Bot/CGUs-versions/Eddiebauer/Privacy Policy.md

 *   Contact Information
 *   Unsubscribe From Eddie Bauer

-^Return to top What information does eddie bauer collect about me?
+^Return to top What information does Eddie Bauer collect about me?

 Every time you visit our website, we automatically collect your Internet service provider's address, the Web page from which you came, and a record of your activity on our site.